maogm12/xhup/README.md

 xhup-cheat-sheet
 ================

-It is a cheat sheet for xiaohe shuangpin
+It is a cheat sheet for xiaohe shuangpin.

+download it, unzip it, and run the xhup.html